stripe/stripe-ruby/README.md

 The Stripe Ruby library provides convenient access to the Stripe API from applications written in the Ruby language.
-It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses.
-This allows it to operate on a number of different versions of the API.
+It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Stripe API.

 The library also provides other features.
 For example: